-Try to Praise the Mutilated World by Adam Zagajewski is a poem dedicated to finding happiness in darker moments.
-Nature and memories can be a source of happiness during troubling times, looking at past events, and remembering the joy associated with them.
+Nature and memories can be a source of happiness during troubling times, looking at past events and remembering the joy associated with them.
 Although things can, and will, go wrong, it is important to always focus on finding positives.

 Explore Try to Praise the Mutilated World

 Zagajewski’s Try to Praise the Mutilated World is split into 21 lines, with no continuous rhyme scheme or perceivable rhythm.
-It is written as one single stanza.
+It is written in one single stanza.

 The final line is shorter than the rest of Try to Praise the Mutilated World, only measuring two words.
-This places emphasis on the final idea of the poem, the image of light aways returning.
-This reflects the idea that although things may seem bad in the moment, light will always return, things will go back to normal and there will be happiness again.
+This places emphasis on the last idea of the poem, the image of light always returning.
+This reflects the idea that although things may seem bad at the moment, the light will always return, things will go back to normal, and there will be happiness again.

 You can read the full poem here.